argoexe/Wall-OBS-Preset/README.md

 - "fullscreen" means the preset is meant for fullscreen users, if it's not on the file name, it's meant for borderless/windowed users.
 - If there's none of those on the file name, it's a preset for borderless/windowed and requires source record plugin.

-**Work in Progress**
+**Planning to add**
 - Lock indicators
 - Higher instance count presets

-Install [Move Transition Plugin](https://obsproject.com/forum/resources/move-transition.913/) or smooth animations WILL NOT WORK.
-You can use this without smooth transition plugin if you prefer a default obs transition like slide.

 Steps to install:
-1. Download the zip and extract it using whatever software you have
+1. Download the .json file for whatever instance count you have + no source record/fullscreen etc.
 2. Go to OBS and then click Scene Collection --> Import --> 3 dots

 ![image](https://user-images.githubusercontent.com/105522941/168393988-bfce4d77-5e16-495a-8472-56d2b643e237.png)